Estimated reading time: 6 minutes

 It also recognizes that its church facilities and programs are limited to the generous contributions of its members.

-While churches don’t exist to see how big it can become, it does exist to help its community and members.
+While churches don’t exist to see how big they can become, they do exist to help their community and members.

-Churches often track things like attendance, weekly contributions, and monitor how well it meets the needs of its core customers – employees, volunteers, and members.
+Churches often track things like attendance and weekly contributions and monitor how well they meet the needs of their core customers – employees, volunteers, and members.

-Understanding these measures can help the church board allocate resources to reach more people, improve systems and process to ensure those who call the ministry home, recognize that their free labor and financial sacrifices are worth the effort.
+Understanding these measures can help the church board allocate resources to reach more people and improve systems and processes to ensure those who call the ministry home recognize that their free labor and financial sacrifices are worth the effort.

 Example #4 – Car Dealer CSF

 A car dealership relies on a happy customer base to maintain and grow its business.
-Satisfied customers are return customers that refer others.
+Satisfied customers are return customers who refer others.

 The car business also works to gain as much of the market share as possible as it competes with the dealer down the road.